jtroiano16/Sports-Analytics-Portfolio/README.md

 # Sports Analytics Portfolio
 My name is Joseph Troiano, and I am a graduate from Boston College with a Bachelor's Degree in Business Analytics.
-This is my Sports Analytics Portfolio, where I will upload all of the sports analytic-related projects I have completed.
+This is my Sports Analytics Portfolio, where I will upload all of the sports-related analytical projects I have completed.